Yainer Diaz Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.87 team ERA ranks sixth among all MLB pitching staffs.
+- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.86).

-- The Guardians allow the second-fewest home runs in baseball (109 total, one per game).
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (109 total, one per game).

-- In his last appearance on Wednesday, the right-hander threw four scoreless innings against the Kansas City Royals while surrendering three hits.
+- The right-hander's most recent appearance came on Friday against the Chicago White Sox, when he tossed 6 2/3 innings, surrendering three earned runs while allowing six hits.

-- In seven games this season, the 24-year-old has a 3.35 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .234 to his opponents.
+- In 16 games this season, the 24-year-old has a 3.11 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .226 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.